Academic Assistance Services

 ACADEMIC SUCCESS CENTER

 The Academic Success Center is located on the west side of campus in the Industrial Education, Room 113.
 The Academic Success Center provides students with a place to study and learn in a friendly, relaxed atmosphere.
-We have computers, study tables, and testing facilities, and we welcome study groups as well as individual students.
+We have computers, study tables, and testing facilities.
+We welcome study groups as well as individual students.

 Academic Assistance and Tutoring